 It can be frustrating to navigate these difficulties when you are unsure about the root of your challenges.
 AuDHDers frequently come to us with the desire to comprehensively understand how both neurotypes intersect for them personally.
 Equipped with more knowledge, people can understand how to accommodate their specific needs.

-At NeuroSpark, we offer a dual-assessment option to evaluate you for both autism and ADHD.
+At NeuroSpark, we offer a dual-assessment (AuDHD Assessment) option to evaluate you for both autism and ADHD.
 We understand the overlap and distinctions to help you gain clarity on your unique neurotype.
-We also offer neurodiversity-affirming therapy for adults.
+We also offer neurodiversity-affirming therapy and coaching.
 Our qualified, expert providers can get the answers you are seeking and help you learn strategies that can benefit your life.